 History and beauty collide at Loose Park, just a few blocks south of the Country Club Plaza.
 The site was once the location of the Battle of Westport during the Civil War, and a Civil War cannon sits at the south end of the park near 55th & Pennsylvania.
 More notable is the park’s phenomenal rose garden featuring 3,000 roses of more than 150 varieties.
 You can also walk the Loose Park Trail which will take you past the Loose Park Pond.

-Pro Tip: You’re not supposed to feed the ducks, geese, and other water fowl in the Loose Park Pond because processed food like crackers and bread are harmful to them.
+Sage Advice: You’re not supposed to feed the ducks, geese, and other waterfowl in the Loose Park Pond because processed food like crackers and bread are harmful to them.
 Additionally, feeding them increases their dependency on people and reduces their ability to survive on their own.
 If you ever do feed the ducks at any point, be sure to reference this list of food items that aren’t harmful to them.

 Shawnee Mission Park